Azure/azure-webjobs-sdk-extensions/README.md

 ﻿Azure WebJobs SDK Extensions
 ===
 This repo contains binding extensions to the **Azure WebJobs SDK**.
 See the [Azure WebJobs SDK repo](https://github.com/Azure/azure-webjobs-sdk) for more information.
-The binding extensions in this repo are available as the **Microsoft.Azure.WebJobs.Extensions** nuget package on the [Azure AppService MyGet feed](https://www.myget.org/gallery/azure-appservice).
+The binding extensions in this repo are available as the **Microsoft.Azure.WebJobs.Extensions** [nuget package](http://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions).

 The [wiki](https://github.com/Azure/azure-webjobs-sdk-extensions/wiki) contains information on how to **author your own binding extensions**.
 See the [Binding Extensions Overview](https://github.com/Azure/azure-webjobs-sdk-extensions/wiki/Binding-Extensions-Overview) for more details.